Venlafaxine: Pharmacodynamics

 Venlafaxine is usually categorized as a serotonin-norepinephrine reuptake inhibitor (SNRI), but it has also been referred to as a serotonin-norepinephrine-dopamine reuptake inhibitor (SNDRI).
 It is described as 'synthetic phenethylamine bicyclic derivative with antidepressant activity'.
 It works by blocking the transporter "reuptake" proteins for key neurotransmitters affecting mood, thereby leaving more active neurotransmitters in the synapse.
 The neurotransmitters affected are serotonin and norepinephrine.
 Additionally, in high doses, it weakly inhibits the reuptake of dopamine.
-The frontal cortex largely lacks dopamine transporters; therefore venlafaxine can increase dopamine neurotransmission in this part of the brain.
+The frontal cortex largely lacks dopamine transporters and instead relies on norepinephrine transporters for dopamine reuptake; therefore venlafaxine can increase dopamine neurotransmission in this part of the brain.

 Venlafaxine selectively inhibits the serotonin transporter at lower doses, but at a dose of 225 mg per day it additionally blocks the norepinephrine transporter (NET), as measured by the intravenous tyramine pressor test.

 Venlafaxine indirectly affects opioid receptors as well as the α_{2}-adrenergic receptor, and was shown to increase pain threshold in mice.
 These benefits with respect to pain were reversed with naloxone, an opioid antagonist, thus supporting an opioid mechanism.